 Local SEO, while benefitting from the strategies listed above for organic SEO, uses a number of other online strategies in order to capture local users.
 These include ranking in search engines (like Google and Bing); appearing in business directories like Yelp, Foursquare, Google My Business pages and Bing Places for Business; utilizing the power of online reviews, and adding localized content on websites.
 For local businesses, the power of local SEO is held primarily by business directories and online reviews.

 Online reviews are considered one of the most important parts of local SEO.
-90% of consumers read online reviews before visiting a business, and 88% of consumers trust them as much as personal recommendations.
+86% of consumers read online reviews before visiting a business, and 91% of 18-34 year old consumers trust them as much as personal recommendations.
 Online reviews are a huge asset to small businesses, especially with websites like Yelp and Google making it extremely easy for businesses to set up their own pages for reviews and business information.
-With only 44% of local retailers claiming their Google My Business listing, it’s an extremely valuable resource that is often forgotten or disregarded.
+According to the 2019 State of Local Marketing report by BrandMuscle, roughly 40% of Google business listings go unclaimed, meaning this extremely valuable resource is often forgotten or disregarded.

 It’s Important for Local Businesses